bgamari/ghc-wiki-import/commentary/pipeline.md

 Interface files are kept in binary, GHC-specific format.
 The format of these files changes with each GHC release, but not with patch-level releases.
-You can see what's in an interface file (often very useful) thus:
+The format of an interface file can be determined by examining `compiler/iface/IfaceSyn` and `compiler/iface/IfaceType`.
+An informal description suitable for a person (not for machine parsing) can be found thus:

 ```wiki